-The Asian Domain department at Audubon Zoo is seeking applicants to fill our 2017 carnivore internship positions.
+The Asian Domain department at Audubon Zoo is seeking applicants to fill our 2018 internship positions.

-12 weeks (3 months), 4 days per week including holidays and weekends.
+Candidates must be able to work at least 4 days (32 hours) per week, including holidays and weekends, for 12 weeks.
 Exact start/end dates are flexible.

-- Must be able to follow both written and verbal instructions and effectively communicate with coworkers.
+Must be able to follow both written and verbal instructions and effectively communicate with staff and volunteers.

 How to Apply

 Audubon Nature Institute is proud to offer excellent professional training and experience in a variety of career tracks through our internship program.
 Placements are seasonally available in administration, animal care, conservation, development, education, volunteer management, and others.
 Candidates must be at least 18 years old to apply.
 To learn more about Audubon’s internship program, contact:

 Basic internships last approximately 12 weeks, in which interns develop a variety of professional skills through guided instruction and hands-on experience.
 Some advanced placements, lasting up to 6 months, are available for well-qualified candidates.

 In addition to the core curriculum provided through each professional track, Audubon offers its program participants supplemental opportunities to learn about the operations of an AZA-accredited facility, the care and management of a diverse animal collection, the tools needed to engage and inspire guests, and much more.